 Baby hasn’t moved around much yet, since she doesn’t need a lot of space – but you can now officially call that bundle of joy an embryo instead of a blastocyst!

 Brace yourself for one of the most emotional moments of your life, because this week you might be able to hear the baby’s heartbeat (well, not really, but vibrations that sound like a heartbeat) at the doctor’s office with a vaginal ultrasound!
+If you do hear the “heartbeat” at 6 weeks, the chance of miscarriage drops to an average of 22%.

 What does a baby look like at 6 weeks?